-Foreign bribery laws were only introduced in 2009.
-As a consequence, no foreign bribery enforcement cases or investigations have yet transpired.
+Foreign bribery laws were introduced in 2009.
+Since then, no foreign bribery enforcement cases or investigations have yet transpired.

 14 Prosecution of foreign companies

 In what circumstances can foreign companies be prosecuted for foreign bribery?

 To the extent that the Legal Entities Criminal Liability Law applies (see question 8 above), only companies created in Chile may be prosecuted for foreign bribery.
 Companies created abroad cannot be subject to prosecution for foreign bribery, notwithstanding the relevant individuals' personal liability.